Inflect logo

 • Microsoft Azure

-Bare Metal Bare metal server options are widely available from multiple providers.
-Companies like Hivelocity and phoenixNAP offer dedicated server solutions for workloads that demand predictable performance and direct hardware access.
+Bare Metal Bare metal server solutions are widely available from multiple providers in the Atlanta market.
+Companies like Hivelocity and phoenixNAP offer dedicated server hosting for performance-intensive workloads requiring direct hardware access.

 Power Analysis

-Average Cost Of Power Industrial electricity rates are estimated between $0.07 and $0.09/kWh, as of September 2025.
-This competitive pricing, combined with a stable supply, helps control operational expenses for data-intensive deployments.
-The state's power mix is dominated by natural gas (41%) and nuclear (34%).
+Average Cost Of Power Industrial electricity rates are estimated between $0.07 and $0.09/kWh as of September 2025.
+This competitive pricing directly reduces the total cost of ownership for high-density deployments.
+The state's power mix is dominated by natural gas and nuclear, which provides a stable and cost-effective supply.

 Market Access, Business & Tax Climate